frnsys/speculating_futures/readme.md

 ---

-_NB: except for session 1, these sessions aren't in a particular order._
+_NB: except for session 1, these sessions aren't in a particular order.
+There's so much overlap and interaction between these topics that you can jump around as much as you want; the "session" structure is more of a loose guide.
+Reading "out of order" might reveal interesting connections that would otherwise go unnoticed._

 - Session 1: What do we have to look forward to?
 A whirlwind tour of the imagined and present dystopia
-    - TODO something about utopia and the "end of history"?
     - "The future is here, it's just unevenly distributed" - William Gibson
     - [When the Messiah Came to America, She Was a Woman](https://blog.longreads.com/2016/02/25/when-the-messiah-came-to-america-she-was-a-woman/).
 Chris Jennings.
     - [Why Futurism Has a Cultural Blindspot](http://nautil.us/issue/28/2050/why-futurism-has-a-cultural-blindspot).
 Tom Vanderbilt.